HKUSTGZ-MICS-LYU/FlattenRTL/README.md

 parameter B;
 ```

-The assignment below is unacceptable
+The assignment below is not supported
 ```verilog
 parameter A,B;
 ```